acteng/atip/README.md

 ATIP lets you design, modify and share active travel infrastructure plans.

-It developed by the Alan Turing Institute in collaboration with Active Travel England.
+It's developed by the Alan Turing Institute in collaboration with Active Travel England.

 ## Using ATIP